Stopping the flow of illicit diamonds and mining.

 The Kimberly Process requires participating members of each nation to certify that all rough diamond exports are accompanied by proper documentation.
 In turn, this documentation trail helps retail customers know that the jewelry they are purchasing comes from legitimate and conflict-free sources.

 Besides stemming out conflict diamonds, the entire movement had also provided millions of jobs for trade workers and prosperity in the areas where illegal activities used to occur.
-By supporting the Kimberly process, nations and consumers can help convert slavery into fairly paid jobs.
+By supporting the Kimberly process, nations and consumers can help convert forced labor into fairly paid jobs.
 More importantly, the Kimberly process curbs the illegal exchanges and smuggling between terrorist or rebel forces.

 When purchasing a diamond, buyers should request the KP Certificate from their retailer.
 This provides the buyer with an entire history of the diamond; from mining to distribution to ownership.